abdulmalikjalloh/Python-Intro/README.md

  -Pipe(or in english) ||
  -Other characters *, &, % $, #, !, +, =

 There is a saying that, computers are dumb.
 Therefore, when writing programs in python, if we don't follow the syntax of python programming language, we get syntax errors.
-The computer will not try to correct our syntax because it the programmer's job to use the correct syntax.
-Now lets start writing code, using the three basics programmming constructs as shown below:
+The computer will not try to correct our syntax, rather expecting the programmer to use the correct syntax when writing code:
 1. Sequence
    - Variables
     - What is a variable